juliuspleunes4/bachelorThesis/README.md

  - To run the **GRIM Test**:

-   Execute `python GRIM-gpt4o-mini.py`
+   Execute `python GRIM_gpt4o_mini.py`

+   Execute `python GRIM_gpt4o_mini_segmentation.py`if you want to divide the file contents into segments of 500 words each with an overlap of 8 words per segment.
  - To run **Statcheck**:

-   Execute `python statcheck-gpt4o-mini.py`
+   Execute `python statcheck_gpt4o_mini.py`

    Execute `python statcheck_multiple_runs.py`if you want to automatically analyse the provided file three times.
 This improves consistency but increases runtime and costs.